 Our Supplier Code of Conduct forms the basis of our relationship with suppliers.
-Our greatest risks, impacts and potential for improvement in these stages of the value chain relate to ethical business practices, child labor and human rights, as well as greenhouse gases.
+Our greatest risks, impacts and potential for improvements in these stages of the value chain relate to ethical business practices, child labor and human rights, as well as greenhouse gas emissions.
 These areas are in focus in our supplier due diligence and dialogue.
-To reach our goals in several focus areas we are dependent on fruitful collaboration with our suppliers and sub-suppliers.
+To reach our goals in several focus areas we are dependent on fruitful collaboration with our suppliers and subsuppliers.